scalekrew/www.scalekrew.com/index.markdown

 ### Tailored Solutions for Your Business
 We provide talent that aligns perfectly with your project goals, ensuring maximum impact across various departments.

+## Current Training Programs

+At Scalekrew, we are constantly evolving to meet the needs of the industry.
+Presently, we are training a new cohort of engineers in the following technologies:

+- **Erlang:** Experts in this concurrent, fault-tolerant programming language, perfect for building scalable and maintainable systems.
+- **Elixir:** Skilled professionals in this dynamic, functional language known for its use in scalable applications, especially in real-time systems.
+- **Rust:** Developers with expertise in this systems programming language focused on safety, speed, and concurrency, ideal for performance-critical applications.

+These engineers will soon be available to join your teams and contribute to your projects.
+If you have upcoming needs in these areas, [get in touch with us](contact.html) to discuss how we can help you scale your team with top-tier talent.

 ## How It Works

 1. **Submit Your Requirements:** Provide us with the specific skills and qualifications you're looking for in a professional.